 Southwestern Ontario communities

-Ontario Power Generation’s operations in Southwestern Ontario include our Western Waste Management Facility in Bruce County, our Eugenia hydroelectric station on the Beaver River near Meaford, and our new Nanticoke Solar Facility on the site of the former Nanticoke coal station.
+Our operations in Southwestern Ontario include our Nuclear Sustainability Services – Western Facility in Bruce County, our Eugenia hydroelectric station on the Beaver River near Meaford, and our Nanticoke Solar Facility on the site of the former Nanticoke coal station.

-We also co-own but don’t operate the Brighton Beach gas-fired station near Windsor.
+Our subsidiary, Atura Power, also owns and operates the Brighton Beach gas-fired station near Windsor.